ggalmazor/back-to-the-basics-workshop/README.md

 ### On your computer

 This repo has a `.tool-versions` file for convenience.
-You can use ADSF to install Node.
+You can use [ADSF](https://asdf-vm.com/) to install Node with it.

 Any setup with NodeJS v14 or greater should be enough for this repo.